infosphere

 means that some of the cores within the node are allocated and others are free.
 Because this is annoying, it is good etiquette to allocate your jobs in multiples of full nodes (24 cores)down

-that means those nodes cannot have jobs scheduled on them (useless nodes)idle*
+that means those nodes cannot have jobs scheduled on them (useless nodes)i.e if a node is in STATE

 stands for state.
 The two common states are R